 Internet technology is constantly changing to improve speed and customer satisfaction.
 It may be difficult to keep up with new developments, but understanding terms like “DSL” and “broadband” could improve your Internet experience and save you time searching for an Internet Service Provider (ISP).

 What Is Broadband Internet?

 Broadband is a type of Internet service that is superior to dial-up Internet, both in speed and connectivity.
-Dial-up Internet uses an often-unreliable manual connection that monopolizes your phone line, and it can only offer speeds of about 56 kilobits per second (Kbps).
-Alternatively, broadband Internet provides more reliable service with average download speeds of 31 megabits per second (Mbps) and upload speeds of 9 Mbps — without dominating your phone line.
+Dial-up Internet uses a manual connection that is often unreliable and monopolizes your phone line.
+This service can only reach speeds up to 56 kilobits per second (Kbps).
+Alternatively, broadband Internet provides a more reliable service with average download speeds sitting at approximately 64.17 megabits per second (Mbps) and upload speeds of 9 Mbps — without dominating your phone line.

 Various types of Internet service — like DSL, cable, fiber-optic, wireless, and satellite — can be classified as broadband Internet.
 However, if a service does not meet the minimum download speed of 25 Mbps, they do not meet broadband requirements according to the Federal Communications Commission (FCC).
 The following explanations of broadband Internet can help you decide which will best suit your needs.

 One of the most popular broadband Internet options is digital subscriber line, or DSL.
 This service connects you to high-speed Internet through a telephone line — though you aren’t required to have a landline phone.
 Because DSL is commonly used, there are numerous providers with a wide range of connection speeds and pricing.
 One disadvantage of DSL is that the farther you are away from your provider’s location, the slower your connection may be.